john-itcsolutions/cheirrs/README.md

 It may take a few hours if your network is slow.
 Be patient.

 When you see everything 'green', you may continue.

+     If you installed "kubernetes-core", add a kubernetes-worker unit:

+`juju add-unit kubernetes-worker`

+     In both cases of installed source:

 Deploy PostgreSQL (Juju sorts out Master and Replicating servers automatically).